skolouri/Radon-Cumulative-Distribution-Transform/README.md

 ![Visualization of the LDA subspace calculated from the original space and the CDT space.](Figures/figure4.png)

-It can be clearly seen that while the classes are not linearly separable in the original space, the CDT representations of the signals is linearly separable.
+It can be clearly seen that while the classes are not linearly separable in the original space, the Radon-CDT representations of the image are linearly separable.